YvesLangstonMays/MAPD/ReadMe.md

 ### Verification Against Known Proteins

-Using biological DataBase network, IPI values of low and high entropy peptides were converted to Uniprot values.
+Using biological DataBase network, Accession IDs in IPI format of low and high entropy peptides were converted to Uniprot format.

 #### Low Entropy